 |Alma Mater:||North Central College (Ill.), 1986|

-During his time with the Cougars, Wilson oversaw a linebacking group that in 2013 produced four of WSU’s top five tacklers led by Justin Sagote’s 106 tackles, fifth in the Pac-12 Conference, and helped develop the Cougar defense that forced 30 turnovers, second-most in the conference and the most by WSU since 2006.
+During his time with the Cougars, Wilson has overseen a linebacking group that in 2013 produced four of WSU’s top five tacklers led by Justin Sagote’s 106 tackles, fifth in the Pac-12 Conference, and helped develop the Cougar defense that forced 30 turnovers, second-most in the conference and the most by WSU since 2006.
 In 2014 Wilson coached All-Pac-12 linebacker Jeremiah Allison, who finished second on the team in tackles.

 Wilson, who worked with current Cougars running backs coach Jim Mastro for seven seasons at Nevada, helped the Wolf Pack appear in 11 bowl games and claim nine conference championships during his 13 seasons on the sidelines.
 Wilson served the last five seasons as the associate head coach/linebackers coach and also worked six seasons with linebackers, one with safeties, one with defensive ends and a total of three seasons as the defensive coordinator.

 Wilson has seen 16 of his former players sign professional contracts including six linebackers who were under NFL contract in 2012.
 Wilson mentored first team All-WAC selection Dontay Moch, who was taken by the Cincinnati Bengals with the 66th overall pick in the 2011 NFL Draft.
 He put another defensive end into the NFL after the 2011 season as Kaelin Burnett signed with the Oakland Raiders.